Unboxed-Software/solana-course/content/token-account-extensions.md

 # Lab
+------- COME BACK TO THIS -------
-We’re going to create a script that interacts with instructions on the Token Program.
+Let's go ahead and practice using these token extensions together.
+We’re going to create a script that creates a new token mint using the Token22 program. interacts with instructions on the Token Program.

 We'll establish a token mint in its default state and set up a token account with an immutable owner, CPI guard and required memo instructions.
 Following that, we'll create and run tests on minting tokens and transferring them, including scenarios with frozen or thawed accounts and with or without memos.

-## 1. Set Up
+## 1. Clone starter code

+To get started, clone [this lab's repository](https://github.com/Unboxed-Software/solana-lab-token-account-extensions), checkout the `starter` branch, and install the project's dependencies.

 ```bash
 git clone https://github.com/Unboxed-Software/solana-lab-token-account-extensions.git